parthJuneja0/QuickRead/README.md

 - NewsAPI
 - Bootstrap

+## Environment Setup

+- To set up the environment variables required to access NewsAPI, follow these steps:

+1. Create a .env.local file in the root directory of the project.
+2. Add the following content to the .env.local file, replacing yourApiKey with your actual NewsAPI key: `REACT_APP_API_KEY=yourApiKey`
+3. You can obtain an API key by signing up at https://newsapi.org/.

 ## Usage

 - Deployment of this project was not possible due to restriction set be NewsAPI

-1. Clone the repository: `git clone https://github.com/your-username/QuickRead.git`
+1. Clone the repository: `git clone https://github.com/parthJuneja0/QuickRead.git`
 2. Navigate to the project directory: `cd QuickRead`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`